 If you let it go too long without honing, the edge will bend over completely, and you'll need a stone to correct it.

-I also do free sharpening if you bring the knife back to me.
+If you're in the area, I also do free sharpening if you bring or post the knife back to me.

 Well, they won't explode or anything, but it's really not recommended.

-The caustic detergents will also cause micro pitting, which will encourage rusting.
+The caustic detergents will also cause micro pitting, which will encourage rusting in your blade.

 Over time, the high heat will also mess with the blade temper, which will soften the steel and take away the edge retention.